iramluism/basel/README.md

     ```

 ### Examples
-In this repository there are two differents project that can help you to understand how basel works.
-In this little projects the components are mixed and related to all of them, and with diferents kind of python importations, with abstract class. check the `tests/stubs` for more details.
+In this repository, two different projects can help you to understand how Basel works.
+In these little projects, the components are mixed and related to all of them, and with different kinds of Python importations, with abstract classes. check the `tests/stubs` for more details.
 We can try with one of them

-First and the main command in this library is `report`.
+The first and main command in this library is `report`.
 ```
 python -m basel report --path tests/stubs/stub_project_a
 ```